As an academy we are able to take the children beyond those constraints of National Curriculum to explore and experience the world they live in.

 Our children achieve the aims by living the curriculum, through both our academic and extended opportunities.
 The academic curriculum is based on the ten 'Big Ideas' of Humankind, Nature, Processes, Place and Space, Creativity, Comparison, Investigation, Significance, Materials and Change.

 We place a strong emphasis on substantive knowledge and understanding across the breadth of the curriculum to ensure our children have the cultural understanding necessary to engage actively within society.

-Copies of our termly overviews are sent out to parents and can be found on this website.
 We encourage family members with skills and interests in particular curriculum areas to join us in the classroom to share their expertise.
 Towards the end of every term, each class presents their learning to parents through an interactive curriculum assembly.

 Please find our current term's learning below.

 Our detailed curriculum intent can be found by clicking on the link below.